gabygarro/gram2twitterbot/README.md

 ## Run locally

 Create a file named `docker-compose.override.yml` in the root of the project following the template from `docker-compose.override.example.yml`, then add your credentials from the Twitter Developer Portal.
 Your Access token and Secret should be generated with Read and Write permissions.
+You will also need the token for the Telegram bot that will be in the channel listening for messages.

 You should be able to run the script with the following command